JonathanRakotomalala/paNET_Extractor/packages/data_provider/README.md

 </a>
 </p>

-## The data-provider make requests to Openaire's search products or DataCite api to extract data from a doi
+## The data-provider sends requests to Openaire's search products or DataCite api to extract data from a doi
 ### Usage

 > To make requests to OpenAire's API it requires refresh access token from openaire (expires after 1 month) and an e-mail for the user agent (they need to be passed into environment variables):